ashiklom/pecan.book/users_guide/advanced_users_guide/Connecting-pecan-to-a-remote-server.md

 ### ssh tunnels

-This works espeically well for servers that use two factor authentication.
+This works especially well for servers that use two factor authentication.
 This method leverages of the ability of SSH to send multiple channels across the same encrypted connection (tunnel).
 You will setup the first connection, and all subsequent connections will use the same